Juan-Carlos-D/Juan-Carlos-D/README.md

 🌱 My journey originated in public health, where I discovered my passion for the intersection of health and technology, driving my desire to bridge these fields.

-🤖 Currently expanding my proficiency in Machine Learning and Database Management Systems.
+🤖 Currently expanding my proficiency in Machine Learning, Neural Networks, and Database Management Systems.

-🎒 On a mission to augment my skills and secure an internship role to contribute and expand my knowledge.
+🎒 On a mission to augment my skills and secure an internship role to make meaningful, everlasting contributions.

-🖥️ Learning more about Data Structures and Algorithms
+🖥️ Engineering database projects utilizing a combination of Python, SQL, and Tableau to analyze and interpret real-world datasets.

 ### Languages 💻
 ![Python](http://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=ffffff)